 Fortunately one of the many benefits of regular exercise is a healthy and resilient immune system, which helps you recover faster, and makes you less likely to get sick in the first place.

 If you do get a bout of the sniffles and sneezes, try gentler activities such as stretching or walking to maintain the good habits.

 This will make it easier to get back into your regular program when you’re feeling 100 percent full power again.

 Process Goal Tip: Just like your training sessions are planned in, plan in recovery time to the winter schedule.

 We tend to drink less water in the winter as we favour warm drinks, but make sure you keep hydrated and have plenty of water throughout the day to re-hydrate

 During the winter months, the tendency for some is to reach for a spiced latte, double cream hot choc, a white chocolate mocha, or just extra coffee in the colder weather.

-Process tip: If you do want a warm drink, then hot fruit tea or green tea is an excellent winter warmer option to keep you hydrated, avoid high-calorie drinks or too much caffeine.
+Process Goal Tip: If you do want a warm drink, then hot fruit tea or green tea is an excellent winter warmer option to keep you hydrated, avoid high-calorie drinks or too much caffeine.

 If your gym has a sauna or a steam room, why not use it too warm up?

 Close your eyes and imagine the heat is coming from the sun as you relax on the beach in the Caribbean.